Upstream entities will need to shoulder more responsibility in the warning process after August 30th.

 I. SUMMARY OF REVISED PROP 65 BURDENS

 Prop 65 warnings must be provided for any product that exposes California consumers “to a chemical known to the state to cause cancer or reproductive toxicity without first giving clear and reasonable warning … ”.
 CAL.
 HEALTH & SAF.
 CODE § 25249.6 (2018).
 Unless a retailer takes action concerning a product which causes it to require a Prop 65 warning, Upstream Entities are responsible for Prop 65 compliance.
 CAL.
 CODE REGS. tit.
 27, § 25600.2(a–c).
 This includes physical product sales, as well as Internet and catalog sales.
-Upstream Entities may comply with Prop 65 by applying a label to the product or issuing a written notice containing the warning to the next downstream entity.
+Upstream Entities may comply with Prop 65 by applying a label to the product or issuing a written notice containing the warning directly to the authorized agent for a retail seller.
 Id. § 25600.2(b−c).

 Upstream Entities that decide to place warnings directly on-product are responsible for the warning’s presentation, which must be “prominently displayed” relative to other consumer information.
 Id. § 25601(c).
 To comply with Prop 65, the safe harbor language in the 2016 Regulations may be used, which is recommended because such language is automatically deemed clear and reasonable.
 Id. § 25600(b).
 Alternatively, the 2016 Regulations permit the upstream entity to provide other equivalent warning language, though this may not be the most protective approach.
 See § 25600(a).